ASF

 with and as before: one dose into , one assay on .

 Check.
-Both matrices are Metzler (every off-diagonal entry nonnegative) and mass-conserving: 's column sums are and 's are , each column of an internal exchange cancelling to zero and only the true eliminations (drug clearance , and complex or product turnover) removing mass, exactly as Section 19 predicted for any such network.
+Both matrices are Metzler (every off-diagonal entry nonnegative) and mass-conserving: 's column sums are and 's are , each column of an internal exchange cancelling to zero and only the true eliminations (drug clearance , and complex or product turnover) removing mass, exactly as Section III.5 predicted for any such network.
 At the network stays full rank, controllable and observable at , with Hankel singular values

 a spectrum that descends by factors of roughly and then falls off a cliff of about into the fifth value: five resolvable directions, the last only barely so.
 At the rank verdict changes.
 The pair is no longer full rank, controllable and observable at only , and the Hankel spectrum collapses,